(), Samuli Knüpfer

 () and Joacim Tåg

-Matti Keluoharju: Aalto University School of Business, Postal: Harvard Business School, CEPR and Research Institute of Industrial Economics (IFN)
+Matti Keloharju: Aalto University School of Business, Postal: CEPR and Research Institute of Industrial Economics, Stockholm, Sweden,

-Samuli Knüpfer: BI Norwegian Business School, Postal: ,CEPR and Research Institute of Industrial Economics (IFN)
+Samuli Knüpfer: BI Norwegian Business School, Postal: and Research Institute of Industrial Economics,, Stockholm, Sweden

 Full text files

 Questions (including download problems) about the papers in this series should be directed to Elisabeth Gustafsson ()

 Report other problems with accessing this service to Sune Karlsson ().